braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/sending_phone_numbers.md

 | Sending Limits/Speed <br> _SMS are subject to Braze's own [rate limits]({{ site.baseurl }}//user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting/)._ | 100 messages per second. | 1 message per second (US)<br> 10 messages per second (International) |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-In addition, Short codes cost more than long codes and take longer to receive.
+In addition, Short codes cost more than long codes and take longer to get approved for.
 However, once you have a short code, you are considered "pre-approved" to send messages at better, faster rates and are subject to less scrutiny during the send process, as you will have gone through all of the checks during your application for the short code.

 Besides these differences, know that a brand will usually have one short code, but multiple, back-up long codes, depending on how many recipients they plan to send SMS.